Foreign workers and contractors travelling to Norway

 3. You must check if you must quarantine upon entry.
 You must be in travel quarantine if you come from an area with an entry quarantine duty (fhi.no).

-6. You will need to show the following documentation at immigration, or you may be denied entry:
+5. You will need to show the following documentation at the border control, or you may be denied entry:

 - documentation proving that you are exempt from the entry restrictions

-- documentation from your employer or contracting client proving that you will stay in approved accommodation during your quarantine after arrival
+- documentation from your employer or contracting client proving that you will stay in approved accommodation during your quarantine after arrival, if you come from countries outside the EEA to work in companies that produce potatoes, vegetables, fruit or berries or in companies that need foreign labor that is strictly necessary

 - a receipt from the entry register